 In Dungeons & Dragons Book of Exalted Deeds there is a goddess named "Estanna" who is the goddess of the hearth and home.
 Her clerics are literally the clerics of home keeping, but keep in mind this is a game where the cleric is regarded as one of the most powerful classes in the game so any Player Character who is a Cleric of Estanna is likely to end up like this.

-From the same game, Miakis.
-Ever courteous and polite; she can make an offhanded comment about a river into a death threat.
+Miakis is ever courteous and polite; she can make an offhanded comment about a river into a death threat.
 Her steel is more obvious, though, being a Queen's Knight.

 Leliana, French-accented bard of Dragon Age: Origins deliberately adopts this façade so people will drop their guard around her (as she puts it, men are all too willing to believe that a woman is docile and harmless).
 She's actually a confident and aggressive Action Girl.